api2cart/scala-sdk/docs/OrderApi.md

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

+    val storeId: String = 1 // String | Store Id

+    val responseFields: String = {result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

-    val responseFields: String = {result{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}} // String | Set this parameter in order to choose which entity fields you want to retrieve

     val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all

-    val storeId: String = 1 // String | Store Id

-    val request = apiInstance.orderShipmentInfo(id, orderId, start, params, responseFields, exclude, storeId) val response = apiInvoker.execute(request)
+    val request = apiInstance.orderShipmentInfo(id, orderId, start, storeId, responseFields, params, exclude) val response = apiInvoker.execute(request)

     response.onComplete {